the-ajay-panigrahi/namaste-react/notes.md

 - Think of **GitHub** as **Google Drive** — you upload your document **online** to **store, share, and collaborate** with others.

 So, Git helps you manage your code, and GitHub helps you store and share it with others.

+### Q9: What is Parcel?

+**A:**  Parcel is a web application bundler.
+It automatically processes and optimizes your files (HTML, CSS, JavaScript, images, etc.) to create fast, efficient, and production-ready builds.
+It handles many tasks in the background to improve developer experience and app performance.

+#### What Parcel does in the background:

+- **Development Build**
+  Quickly bundles your code for local development with minimal configuration.

+- **Local Server**
+  Starts a local development server so you can run and preview your app in the browser.

+- **HMR (Hot Module Replacement)**
+  Updates only the changed parts of the app instantly without refreshing the whole page.

+- **File Watching Algorithm (written in C++)**
+  Efficiently detects file changes to trigger fast rebuilds and hot updates.

+- **Caching**
+  Saves processed files to avoid reprocessing unchanged code, which speeds up future builds.

+- **Image Optimization**
+  Automatically compresses and optimizes image files for better performance.

+- **Minification**
+  Removes unnecessary characters (like spaces, comments) from code to reduce file size.

+- **Bundling**
+  Combines multiple files (e.g., modules) into fewer files to reduce the number of network requests.

+- **Compressing**
+  Further reduces the size of files using compression algorithms like gzip or Brotli.

+- **Consistent Hashing**
+  Generates unique filenames based on content (e.g., `main.ab12.js`) so browsers cache only updated files.

+- **Code Splitting**
+  Splits the code into smaller chunks that are loaded only when needed (e.g., on route change), reducing initial load time.

+- **Differential Bundling**
+  Creates different bundles for modern browsers (ES6+) and older ones (ES5), ensuring better performance and wider compatibility.

+- **Diagnostics**
+  Provides detailed error messages and warnings to help identify and fix issues easily.

+- **Error Handling**
+  Displays clear and helpful errors during development and builds.

+- **HTTPS Support**
+  Can run the local development server over HTTPS for secure connections.

+- **Tree Shaking**
+  Removes unused code from the final bundle, reducing the overall size.

+- **Separate Dev and Prod Bundles**
+  Creates fast and flexible builds for development and highly optimized builds for production.